Reduce and Reuse

 Food

 - Plan meals in advance and shop with a grocery list.
-Focus on recipes that use items you need consume before they expire or spoil.
+Focus on recipes that use items you need to consume before they expire or spoil.

 - Planning a get-together?
 Use a Guest-imater to calculate how much food you’ll need to prepare for each guest.